 But what if you didn’t need to worry about your weight?
 What if you could just enjoy the holiday season with family and friends?
 What if holiday gatherings were about all the things you’re grateful for?

 If you’re already an intuitive eater, or working on it, these tips will be much easier for you.
-The goal is to practice these principles all year long, not just when you’re worried about watching your weight.
+The goal is to practice these principles all year long, not just during the holiday season when you’re worried you’ll over-do it with food.
 That’s a diet mentality.
 Instead, know that this is a way of eating that you can achieve to help you maintain a weight that’s right for your body, and live your best life free from thoughts about dieting or weight loss.

 1. Banish Diet Talk